reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/alarms/c8y_alarms_update.md

 ### Options

 ```
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
   -h, --help                       help for update
       --id strings                 Alarm id (required) (accepts pipeline)
       --processingMode string      Cumulocity processing mode
       --severity string            Alarm severity, for example CRITICAL, MAJOR, MINOR or WARNING.
       --status string              The status of the alarm.
 If not specified, a new alarm will be created as ACTIVE.
       --template string            Body template
-      --templateVars string     Body template variables
+      --templateVars stringArray   Body template variables
       --text string                Text description of the alarm.
 ```

 ### Options inherited from parent commands